 Now, let’s get into some Showcase slang, shall we?

-When we talk about a singular showcase (or multiple showcases), we’re talking about the presentation, digital brochure, or training manual that you’ve created with our app.
+Your presentations might be a digital brochure, or training manual that you’ve created with our app.
 It’s the set of slides that contain hotspots and links to custom content (more on that below).

 We’ve covered the first half of our name, so it must be time to do the second!